Deploying ONLYOFFICE Workspace Community in Vultr

 These email and password will be used to access your portal administrator account via a web browser.

 You can also change the portal language and time zone using the corresponding drop-down lists.
-The time zone must be specified to ensure the correct work of the portal notifications and calendar reminders.
+The time zone must be set correctly to ensure portal notifications and calendar reminders function as expected.

-Accept the terms of the license agreement by checking the corresponding box and clicking the ‘Continue’ button.
+Accept the terms of the license agreement by checking the corresponding box and clicking Continue.

-Your portal is now created and ready to work.
+Your portal is now setup and ready to use.
 Switch between the portal modules available on the start page to explore the web office features.

 Article with the tag: